Essential Oil of Peppermint

 Some Suggested Applications:

 Inhaler: 10 drops of Peppermint in a nasal inhealer is useful to carry in your purse or pocket for nasal congestion, headaches, nausea and motion sickness.

-Steam Inhalation: ONE drop of this essential oil in a steam inhalation with Tea Tree essential oil, Peppermint is a valuable cold remedy.
+Steam Inhalation: ONE drop of this essential oil in a steam inhalation with Tea Tree essential oil is a valuable cold remedy.

 Headache: I love the combine Lavender and Peppermint for headache relief.
-A drop on the fingertips massaged into the neck feels great when you have a headache, especially when combined with Lavender.
+A drop on the fingertips massaged into the neck feels great when you have a headache, especially when combined with Lavender essential oil.
 Keep in mind that Peppermint has a cooling effect on the skin as the nerve endings that perceive cold are stimulated and the blood capillaries contract so don’t go overboard.

-- Cleaning: I frequently clean my kitchen counter with a Peppermint, Lemongrass blend and add it to my homemade soft scrubs.
-Peppermint smells fresh and clean and gives a sense of tidyness and order.
+Cleaning: I frequently clean my kitchen counter with a Peppermint, Lemongrass blend and add it to my homemade soft scrubs.
+Peppermint smells fresh and clean and gives a sense of tidiness and order.

 Subtle Properties: (vibrational and energetic):